Accessing government-held information

 Your application should be made to the relevant agency by completing and submitting the approved form.

 How much does it cost?

 There is an application fee and processing charges for RTI applications which are set out in the Fees and Charges guideline.
-There may also be access charges of twenty cents per A4 page.
+There may also be access charges of twenty five cents per A4 page for copies of documents provided as a black and white photocopy.
 There are no charges if it takes less than 5 hours to process the application and if you get the documents electronically, such as by email or on a DVD.
 Under the IP Act there is no application fee or processing charges, but there may be access charges if you do not want electronic copies.

 How long does it take?